 The 3-D simulations highlighted the potential for wind-driven basin-scale circulation processes to greatly influence how treated wastewater mixes throughout the lake, depending on prior wind conditions and the location of the outfall.
-Specifically, southwest (SW) winds were predicted to cause partial accumulation of treated wastewater along the eastern shore of the lake for the scenarios of discharge to the Puarenga Stream or the lake shore site.
-North-east winds were predicted to cause more limited transport of treated wastewater towards Rotorua City lakefront, with this effect less pronounced for the scenario of lake shoreline discharge.
+Specifically, SW winds were predicted to cause partial accumulation of treated wastewater along the eastern shore of the lake for the scenarios of discharge to the Puarenga Stream or the lake shore site.
+North-east winds were predicted to cause more limited transport of treated wastewater towards Rotorua city lakefront, with this effect less pronounced for the scenario of lake shoreline discharge.
 Despite these effects, surface concentrations were still predicted to be low (<1%) in these near-shore areas.
-Offshore discharge to the lake bed was predicted to result in the lowest accumulation in near-shore areas due to increased advective transport and mixing of treated wastewater.
+Discharge to the lake bed was predicted to result in the lowest accumulation in near-shore areas due to advection of treated wastewater.
 Uncertainty in the predicted effects associated with basin-scale circulation processes is moderate, and model predictions have not been validated in the vicinity of the proposed discharge sites.
 Details of the studies that would be required to validate model predictions are presented.